Clikx/SURVIV.IO-CUSTOMSOUNDS-zip./README.md

 *DISCLAIMER*

-This was not made by me, i used the script that semmed to work and edited it so it would be more easy to use.
+This was not made by me, i used part of the original script that worked and edited it so it would be more easy to use.

 I used FilipKZhongs script and if correct Humphrys.